BoyanGeorgiev96/exchange_rates_api/README.md

 ## Run Test suite

-A minimal test seeds are provided to showcase the usage of the exact queries above
+A minimal test seed is provided to showcase the usage of the exact queries above

 Navigate to the project root folder and run: